Protecting Your Insurance Claim After A Car Accident

 Whether the car accident occurred as a result of driver exhaustion or distraction, tailgating or human error, what happens in the aftermath of an accident can influence your insurance claim as much as the factors that caused it.
 In California, all drivers are required to maintain their car insurance policy.
 Unfortunately, not all drivers comply with this law.
 Those who do may find that their claims agents resist paying out the claims established in policies.

-Since 1993, Kinsler Law Offices has been aggressively defending the rights of drivers in the Ventura and Santa Barbara counties to receive the insurance payouts they deserve.
-Our legal professionals customize strategies according to your unique circumstance.
+Since 1993, Law Offices of Paul Kinsler, Esq, has been aggressively defending the rights of drivers in the Ventura and Santa Barbara counties to receive the insurance payouts they deserve.
+We customize strategies according to your unique circumstance.
 We are dedicated to holding insurance companies responsible for fulfilling the terms of your policy.
-Paul F. Kinsler, our principal attorney, has extensive trial experience and a record of success in obtaining fair compensation.
+We have extensive trial experience and a record of success in obtaining fair compensation.

 Taking Steps To Ensure Your Insurance Claim Is Covered

-While you can’t predict when you’ll get into an accident, you can prepare for what happens afterwards.
+While you can’t predict when you’ll get into an accident, you can prepare for what happens afterward.
 These are ways to be proactive after a collision so that you can strengthen your claim:

 1. Document the scene of the accident.